vserv-tech/vserv-spec/README.md

 # vserv-spec

-A repo explaining the expected environment &amp; conventions for vserv spec compatible projects
+A repo explaining the expected environment and conventions for vserv spec compatible projects

+**Note** This repo is in active development and is expected to change at any time without notice!